tighten/liftoff/README.md

 ### Basic Installation

 Paddles is activated by running one of the following commands in your terminal.
-You can install this via the command-line with either `curl`, `wget` or another similar tool.

 | Method    | Command                                                                                           |
 |:----------|:--------------------------------------------------------------------------------------------------|